Pony-Driland/Website/README.md

 - When reading the story, the user can see at the top of the screen indicators showing what is happening in the environment of story.
 - TTS Speaker to read the story through audio.
 - Wiki page integrated into the website to view character information.
-- Optional non-profit cloud system using web3 technology for you to save your progress.
-You need to have a web3 extension installed in your browser to be visible.
 - AI chatbot for the user to have fun with the fic universe through roleplay, or natural conversations.